Easy species to grow from seeds – Edraianthus graminifolius

 I’ve started to put together a list with species easy to grow from seeds as a way to provide info and encouragement to those who are at the beginning of their seeds adventures.
 The list will see additions as we go.

-Edraianthus graminifolius – grassy bells belongs to the Campanula family and like its name suggests, has linear, grassy-looking leaves and large,
+Edraianthus graminifolius, Grassy bells, belongs to the Campanula family and like its name suggests, has linear, grassy-looking leaves and large,

 Edraianthus graminifolius

-An absolutely delightful and easy going plant, as long as grown in full sun/well drained locations.
+blue flowers, in terminal clusters in May-June.
+The foliage remains tight and low at about 15 cm but the flowering stems are spreading/trailing so it needs its space ;) A delightful, easy going plant, as long as grown in full sun/well drained locations.
 You don’t really need a rock garden for it; just keep in mind its growth habit and place it in a suitable spot.

-Growing for the first time from seeds, or just want something fast and easy?
+Growing for the first time from seeds, or just want to try something easy?
 Try something from the list below.
-‘Easy to grow from seeds’ means:

 – easy to germinate & in large percentage